LafColITS/moodle-local_temporary_enrolments/README.md

     3. Do you want the duration of the temporary enrolments for existing role assignments to start from the time that those pre-existing role assignments were created, or to start from now?
 3. Press `Save changes`.

+## Versions

+So far four versions of the plugin have been released -- `3.2`, `3.3`, `3.4`, and `master`.
+These versions correspond to the Moodle version which they support.
+Currently the plugin code itself works on any of those Moodle versions, regardless of plugin version; however, the automated tests will fail if you use the incorrect plugin version.
+This plugin has not been tested and is not supported below Moodle `3.2`.

 ## Directory Overview

 ### /